Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Experimental Case Study

 Where N is the number of trials.
 In this setting, “attack success” is precisely the misbinding event (wrong server executed), making VR an ASR-style measure specialized to server-tool binding failures.

-In the experiments pipeline, the Orchestrator (MCP client) establishes a session with each server and performs initialization and tool list to build a unified tool candidate index across servers, and then executes the constant payment task repeatedly.
+In the experiments pipeline, the orchestrator (MCP client) establishes a session with each server and performs initialization and tool list to build a unified tool candidate index across servers, and then executes the constant payment task repeatedly.
 At each trial, the orchestrator performs several tasks, including selection, invocation, and evidence logging.
 The selection is to choose among candidate tools with the same name using an agent-like best-match score derived from the user task and tool metadata; if candidates are indistinguishable, it applies a random tie-break.
-Evidence logging records the chosen provider, score breakdown based on similarity to trust cue, and the violation flag.
-On the server side, the attacker tool emits an unmistakable evidence marker to confirm that the wrong provider actually executed the call.

-Crucially, this evaluation does not depend on a misconfigured endpoint or an accidental registry defect.
-The only precondition is that multiple MCP servers are concurrently available to the same client context, which is a normal and supported deployment pattern.
-The vulnerability arises because tool identity across servers is not globally unique nor provider-bound at the protocol interface.
-Therefore, when two servers advertise the same tool name, the client must resolve ambiguity using heuristics or tie-break rules.
-The measured VR demonstrates that under plausible resolver behaviors, this ambiguity can be exploited to cause wrong-provider execution.

 We evaluate the hypothesis across multiple experiments.
+This evaluation does not depend on a misconfigured endpoint or an accidental registry defect.
 The most notable finding across all experiments is that when several MCP servers are available, the client must perform cross-server tool resolution.
-Since the tool name is not globally unique and there is not any mechanism for binding tools to servers in the face of multiple available tools with the same name, the system enters an ambiguity regime where the orchestrator is able to pick an unwanted provider under realistic resolution policies such as ordering, heuristic best-match, or randomized tie-break.
+Since the tool name is not globally unique and there is no mechanism for binding tools to servers in the face of multiple available tools with the same name, the system enters an ambiguity regime where the orchestrator is able to pick an unwanted provider under realistic resolution policies such as ordering, heuristic best-match, or randomized tie-break.

 We demonstrate this ambiguity under three increasingly stronger conditions: (A) explicit multi-server static discovery, (B) registry-style discovery, in which ordering is caused by realistic listing and filenames, and (C) a best-match selection that is agent-like, in which identically similar metadata creates stochastic misbinding.
 Table \ref{tab:seven-experiments} summarizes the conditions of different experiments.
 Collectively, these findings indicate that the bug is not an isolated scoring bug, nor is it a collusion discovery-surface bug; it is a system properties issue of ambiguous tool identity under collisions.